 The tetrahedron kite is rather unique in the kiting world, as you will see.
 The tetrahedron is a 4-sided 3-dimensional shape, where each side is a triangle.
 If you make such a rigid structure from sticks or rods, then cover any 2 sides with sail material, you have the basic building block for this type of cellular kite.

-The photo on the right shows a configuration using 64 such building-blocks, or cells.
+The photo further down shows a configuration using 64 such building-blocks, or cells.
 That kite was made and flown by a pair of U.K. enthusiasts known as the The Tetrahedron Flyers.

 Despite the construction challenges, a small but dedicated band of people around the world enjoy making these kites from a range of modern materials.